LGBTQ romance: Term

-This genre of lesbian romance was originally called "W/W Romance" (from slash fiction, meaning female-on-female not mass-market), but is now often called "W W Romance" or "ww romance", and features queer women falling in love.
+This genre was originally called "Lesbian romance", but is now often called "FF romance" (meaning female/female), "Sapphic romance" or "WLW romance" (meaning women loving women).

 History of genre

 Lesbian romance is a genre within gay literature and romance fiction.
 Scholarship on this genre dates back to the 1980s, but only became common in the 1990s.

 Scholars have defined the tropes of this genre: "Like the classic Greek romances, the themes of removal to a distant place, captivity, isolation, escape, search, and pursuit characterize the lesbian romance novel.
 Typically, the smooth progression of the budding romance is jeopardized by some obstacle to love.
 The subsequent separation or threat of separation stimulates the lovers' (and readers') concerns over whether the longed for union will be achieved.
 Once the pair overcome the age, class, or race barriers and is united, they supposedly live happily ever after."

 Authors

 Authors in this genre include Sarah Aldridge, Georgia Beers, Andrea Bramhall, Jae, Karin Kallmaker, Lori L. Lake, Beth Bernobich, Radclyffe, and Merry Shannon.